linepogl/impartial-pipes/README.md

 Yes, you can!

 Even if the pipe operator is not available, partial functions can still be used.
-We still get a more consistent syntax, and we can use them with arrays and iterables.
-However, the order of the operations is reversed.
+As a result, we get a syntax that is slightly more consistent than that of the standard library.
+On top of that, we can use these functions with both arrays and iterables.

 ```php
 // PHP 8.4, with Impartial Pipes